-It has been called a holocaust, mass murder of babies with tales of abuse by a small but influential cabal of the country’s axe grinders.
+It has been called a holocaust, a mass murder of babies, with fantastical tales of abuse that have been imagined by a small, but influential, cabal of the country’s axe grinders.
 What does it say about Ireland’s historians when the country’s most decorated historian is not a historian!
 However, the Irish taxpayer, once again, continues to be forced to foot the bill for stupidity.
 It evinces for the Irish nation the adage, that it is impossible to soar with eagles when ruled by turkeys. – E. Jordan

 A False History

 Ireland has been in the grip of major historical scandals in recent times, mostly based on a false interpretation of history.
 The mother and baby homes scandal which took flight in the world’s media in 2014, is peppered with lurid headlines and claims of murder and abuse and even a holocaust.
 Nothing could be further from the truth, but that has not stopped some sections of Irish society and politicians from jumping on the bandwagon, adding one spurious claim on top of another.
 Moreover, while most historians are silent, one or two less prominent academic historians have also chased after and jumped on the bandwagon.
 When we look for answers, it warrants an investigation into why the quality controls have become dysfunctional in the Irish university system.

 Why would people go to the trouble of making up a false history, and what is in it for them?

 There are powerful psychological forces at play which will cause us to believe in things which are not true, especially if they can create a sense of social superiority.
 The easiest way to achieve this is to create and hold views which denigrate other social groups, thereby giving one a sense of superiority, but it is illusory superiority.